-Asymmetry: It is uncommon for both breasts to be exactly the same size and shape preoperatively.
-Every attempt is made to obtain symmetry, however, minor revisions are occasionally required
+Asymmetry: it is uncommon for both breasts to be exactly the same size and shape preoperatively.
+Whilst every effort is made to ensure that you have a good match to your other breast post operatively there may be differences between your breasts.
 Loss of the flap: Sometimes blood vessels supplying the flap can kink or get clots, causing bleeding and a loss of circulation.
 This may cause a partial or complete loss of the flap due to the tissue dying (necrosis).

-Fat necrosis: when fat used to make the reconstructed breast does not have an adequate blood supply, fat may die (fat necrosis).
+Fat necrosis: When fat used to make the reconstructed breast does not have an adequate blood supply, fat may die (fat necrosis).
 These areas in the reconstructed breast can feel firm..
 They can be left in place or surgically removed.